nacl42/scanwatch/README.md

 `scanwatch`.
 Since it is a local directory, scanwatch is able to watch the share's directory and can execute the lpr command for every newly created or overwritten file.

+**[07.11.2021]**: Changed from notify to inotify, allow configuration file in XDG configuration directory, allow multiple rules